HL7/smp-ig/input/pagecontent/usecases.md

 The SMP implementation guide does not discuss nor specify the process for medication reconciliation.
 Medication reconciliation is covered by the professional practices of the individuals performing same.
 The guide only seeks to ensure that the necessary information is made available or can be retrieved to/by the practitioner as needed.

 The SMP implementation guide does not specify the exchange of additional information beyond medication information.
-Additional information such as personal functioning or allergies are components of the medication reconciliation process however the exchange of this information is documented (*need reference @@@*) elsewhere and those implementation guides should be used.
+Additional information such as personal functioning or allergies are components of the medication reconciliation process however the exchange of this information is documented (see PACIO Transitions of Care implementation Guide) elsewhere and those implementation guides should be used.